Doomhowl-Interactive/basalt/README.md

 # basalt

-> NOTICE: Basalt will be ported to SDL2 in the future as don't want to touch WinAPI and xlib ever again.
+> NOTICE: Basalt will be ported to SDL2 in the future as I don't want to touch WinAPI or Xlib ever again.

 game engine for C cavemen, also working on a anthro Touhou clone